Problem Statement

 Here's an outline of how the solution operates:

-• Iterate over each bit in the array:
+count_flipsvariable to record the total number of flips made. - Iterate over each bit in the array:

-• If moving beyond the current window, adjust the flip_effect by subtracting the impact of the bit that's now out of the flip window.
+flip_effectby subtracting the impact of the bit that's now out of the flip window. - Check if the current bit, when considering the

-• If a flip is required but not feasible due to boundary constraints, return -1 indicating the transformation isn't possible under given conditions.
+flip_effect, remains unchanged.
+If unchanged and flipping is feasible within the bounds, mark the bit and adjust counters and effects accordingly. - If a flip is required but not feasible due to boundary constraints, return -1 indicating the transformation isn't possible under given conditions.

 The final count of flips, held by count_flips, gives the minimum number of flip operations needed, or -1 if the transformation isn't achievable.
 This solution ensures a direct and efficient processing path, avoiding excess operations and maintaining clarity regarding the flip operations' net effects across the array.